bezhanSalleh/filament-language-switch/README.md

 composer require bezhansalleh/filament-language-switch
 ```
 > [!IMPORTANT]
 > The plugin follows Filament's theming rules.
-So, to use the plugin create a custom if you haven't already, and add the following line to your `theme.css` file:
+So, to use the plugin create a custom theme if you haven't already, and add the following line to your `theme.css` file:

 ```php
 @source '../../../../vendor/bezhansalleh/filament-language-switch/resources/views/**/*.blade.php';